estev-o/electric-skateboard-diy/diary/03-mounting-and-testing.md

 ## Next Steps
 - Buy a charger (42V, 2A) to use the battery daily.
 - Design a proper cover for ESC + battery.
 - Test the range in my daily route to university.
+- Change front wheels for 72mm